nus-cs2103-AY2425S1/ip/docs/README.md

 To archive a task, `archive TASK_NUMBER`
 To view all your archived tasks, simply `listarchive`.

-> [!TIP]
-> Archive tasks after they are marked completed to prevent a very long list of tasks.
+> **TIP:** Archive tasks after they are marked completed to prevent a very long list of tasks.

 ## Saving and Loading
 The list of tasks are stored in `[JAR_FILE_LOCATION]/data.txt` and list of archived tasks are stored in